grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 The `post_handshake_auth` extension MUST be omitted if the server does not support any mode of post-handshake authentication in common with the client.

-If a server declares support for either client_auth_elicited, or client_auth_spontaneous, it MUST also include a "signature_algorithms" extension (see Section 4.2.2 of {{!I-D.ietf-tls-tls13}}).
+If a server declares support for either client_auth_solicited, or client_auth_spontaneous, it MUST also include a "signature_algorithms" extension (see Section 4.2.2 of {{!I-D.ietf-tls-tls13}}).
 This contains a list of the signature schemes that the server is able to use for client authentication,